Iodine The Ultimate Healing Mineral

-Iodine helps to stabilize blood sugar and lessen the need for insulin.
+Iodine helps stabilize blood sugar and lessen the need for Fat Storing Hormone.
 Getting enough iodine in your diet can help alleviate stress on the pancreas that can lead to diabetes.

 If you eat lots of shellfish, you definitely need iodine in your diet.
 Shellfish contains mercury, and iodine helps to detoxify such heavy metals in your body.

 This is a big one.
-All thyroid hormones bond with iodine molecules in order to activate, and thyroid function- and thus your metabolism- can be lessened by 50% or more if the iodine isn't there.
+All thyroid hormones bond with iodine molecules to activate, and for thyroid function, and thus your metabolism can be lessened by 50% or more if the iodine isn't there.
 The thyroid also has a function in hearing and iodine deficiency is linked to hard of hearing.

 What are the best sources of iodine?